umarilyas02/ecommerce-frontend-design/README.md

 }

-# Click On More Catagory for Products Page
+# Click On Deals Section Products for Products Page